KualiCo/learn/Haskell.md

 Install dev tools
 -------------------------

-Install all of your top-level dependencies at once, to avoid conflicts
+Install all of your global dependencies at once, to avoid conflicts.
+Only install dev tools globally.

+    cabal update
     cabal install alex happy ghc-mod hdevtools

 Books and Curricula